mgp165/TFG/notebooks/models/README.md

+## Models trained
-For each dataset, it has been trained a
+For each dataset, several models have been trained, each on a different notebook.
+Their names correspond to:
+- logistic_regression: a [Logistic Regression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html) model

-# Notebooks structure
+## Notebooks structure
 The steps that are carried out in every notebook from this folder are the following:

 1. Upload the corresponding train, validation and test data.